-Fourth, in human reports, aortic calcification is associated with cardiovascular diseases.^{6,13} Aortic calcification can cause adverse effects on vascular compliance, vasomotion, and plaque stability.14 Aortic stiffness including aortic calcification correlates with left ventricular afterload.13 In addition, cardiomyopathy can cause turbulence and reduced perfusion of blood in the aorta, which may have resulted in the aortic mineralization in this case.^{15,16}
+In human reports, aortic calcification was associated with cardiovascular diseases.
+Aortic calcification could cause adverse effects on vascular compliance, vasomotion, and plaque stability.
+Aortic stiffness including aortic calcification correlated with high left ventricular afterload.
+In addition, cardiomyopathy could cause turbulence and reduced perfusion of blood in the aorta, which might have resulted in the aortic mineralization in this case.

 Finally, this patient had urothelial carcinoma of the bladder in the past.
 The aortic calcification might have occurred due to the presence of carcinoma.
-Focus on the molecular biological aspects, osteopontin is a multifunctional glycoprotein that is involved in cardiovascular disease, cancer, and biomineralization (the process by which organisms produce minerals).17 In humans, studies have shown that overexpression of osteopontin promotes carcinogenesis, progression, and metastasis of multiple malignant tumors.18 Notably, in humans, increased osteopontin expression has been observed in urothelial carcinoma in bladder.19 There was no report that examined osteopontin in cats.
+In the molecular biological aspects, osteopontin was a multifunctional glycoprotein that was involved in cardiovascular disease, cancer, and biomineralization (the process by which organisms produce minerals).
+17 In humans, overexpression of osteopontin promoted carcinogenesis, progression, and metastasis of multiple malignant tumors.
+18 Notably, in humans, increased osteopontin expression was observed in urothelial carcinoma of the urinary bladder.
+19 We could not examined osteopontin in this patient.